-- Discussion Board Participation (2 posts per week) – 25%
+- Discussion Board Participation (2 prompts per week) – 25%

 Grades will be calculated using a standard 100-point scale and all assignments will be graded out of 100 points (eg: A+= 98-100, A=93-98, A- =90-92, etc.).
 Final grades will be weighted based on the percentages associated with the assignments above.

-Assignments: The due dates for assignments are noted on the course schedule at the bottom of the syllabus.
-Additional information on these assignments will be posted on the course website.
-All assignments must be submitted by 12pm on the due date.
+Assignments: The due dates for assignments are noted on the course schedule below.
+More specific information on these assignments will be posted on the course website.
+All assignments must be submitted by 11:59pm on the due date.
 It is the student’s responsibility to submit these assignments on time.
 Late assignments will be docked ½ letter grade for each day the assignment is delayed.

-How to check your grade: You can check your grade by accessing our course on Blackboard and heading to the grade center.
-Please let us know if there is a mistake as soon as possible.
-There is a lot to keep track of in this course and we can make mistakes.
+How to check your grade: You can check your grade by accessing our course on Canvas and heading to the grade center.
+Please let me know if there is a mistake as soon as possible.
+There is a lot to keep track of in this course and I can make mistakes.